imgix/imgix-rb/README.md

 ## Srcset Generation

 The imgix gem allows for generation of custom `srcset` attributes, which can be invoked through `Imgix::Path#to_srcset`.
-By default, the `srcset` generated will allow for responsive size switching by building a menu of image-width mappings.
+By default, the `srcset` generated will allow for responsive size switching by building a list of image-width mappings.

 ```rb
 client = Imgix::Client.new(host: 'your-subdomain.imgix.net', secure_url_token: 'your-token', include_library_param: false)